Daniel Londas

-Daniel Londas (born 17 May 1954 in Fort-de-France, Martinique) is a French former boxer who competed for France in the men's featherweight competition at the 1980 Summer Olympics in Moscow.
+Daniel Londas (born 17 May 1954) is a French former boxer who competed for France in the men's featherweight competition at the 1980 Summer Olympics in Moscow.
 After a first-round bye, he was eliminated in the second round by Soviet Viktor Rybakov (0-5).

 Londas then became a professional, recording 58 wins (25 knockouts), 9 losses and 1 no-decision.
 In 1992 he took the WBO Junior Lightweight title.